 To become PIPEDA compliant, you need to understand what your business's current security posture is.
 How resilient are you to attacks?
 Running penetration tests is a logical starting point in developing your security program because they provide the hacker's perspective of your defense.

-The Securicy Platform lets you quickly implement and demonstrate your compliance with security standards like HIPAA, SOC 2, ISO 27001, GDPR, and more so you can close deals and win business from enterprise customers.
-Talk with us, and let’s identify the opportunities you can take advantage of to improve your security posture.
+The Carbide Platform lets you quickly implement and demonstrate your compliance with security standards like HIPAA, SOC 2, ISO 27001, GDPR, and more so you can close deals and win business from enterprise customers.